mrkishi/veonim/docs/readme.md

 VeonimExt 'vscode:extension/sourcegraph.javascript-typescript'
 ```

 VSCode extensions can be found on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).
-The extension URI can be found grabbing the link from the "Install" button of an extension page in the marketplace.
+The extension URI can be found by grabbing the link from the "Install" button of an extension page in the marketplace.

 The vscode extension API is not yet 100% compatible with Veonim.
 It may never be 100% as some features do not make sense in Veonim.
 Compatibility will be improved as needed.
 Right now the focus is on supporting language server extensions and debugger extensions.